tejuh/MobileManufacturerAnalysis/README.md

 6. List the names of customers and the average amount spent in 2009 where the average is higher than 500

-7. List if there are any models that was in top 5 in terms of quantity, simultaneously in 2008, 2009 and 2010
+7. List if there are any models that were in top 5 in terms of quantity simultaneously in 2008, 2009 and 2010

 8. Show the manufacturers with the second top sales in the year 2009 and 2010

 9. Show the manufacturers that sold cellphone in 2010 but didnt in 2009

 10. Find top 100 customers and their average spend, average quantity by each year.
-Also find the percentage of change in their spending.
+Also find the percentage change in their spending.